Radar vs High-Speed Camera Tech: What Golf Clubs and Home Simulator Buyers Really Need to Know

 Consistency across all spaces - indoor bays, covered ranges, coaching studios and simulator lounges

-So, Which System Should Your Club Choose?
+So, Which System Should You Choose?

 A wide-open grass range

-…radar can be a powerful addition to your coaching arsenal.
+…radar can be a valuable tool.

-An indoor performance studio
+An indoor studio

-A hybrid indoor-outdoor space
+A hybrid indoor/outdoor bay

 The Golfsim Perspective